facebook/winterfell/air/README.md

 5. Grinding factor - higher values increase proof security, but also may increase proof generation time.

 See [options.rs](src/options.rs) for more info on currently available options and their meaning.
 Additionally, security level of a proof can be estimated using `StarkProof::security_level()` function.

+## Crate features
+This crate can be compiled with the following features:

+* `std` - enabled by default and relies on the Rust standard library.
+* `no_std` + `alloc` - does not rely on the Rust standard library and enables compilation to WebAssembly.

+### WebAssembly support
+To compile this crate to WebAssembly, disable default features and enable the `alloc` feature.

 License
 -------